rooseveltframework/roosevelt/README.md

 # Making view files

 Views by default are [Teddy](https://github.com/rooseveltframework/teddy) templates.
-See the Teddy documentation for information about how to author Teddy templates.
+See the Teddy documentation for information about how to write Teddy templates.

 You can also use different templating engines by tweaking Roosevelt's [MVC parameters](https://github.com/rooseveltframework/roosevelt#mvc-parameters).